Leitrim GAA

 The Leitrim County Board of the Gaelic Athletic Association (GAA) (Cumann Lúthchleas Gael Coiste Chontae Liatroma) or Leitrim GAA is one of the 32 county boards of the GAA in Ireland, and is responsible for Gaelic games in County Leitrim.
 The county board is also responsible for the Leitrim inter-county teams.
 The county football team play in the Connacht Senior Football Championship and compete in Division 3 of the National Football League.

-Considered "Connacht's traditional minnows" and "one of the GAA's Cinderella counties", Leitrim are never seriously seen as likely to win a major title.
-They have won the Connacht Senior Football Championship on two occasions, the first in 1927 and their second in 1994.
+Considered "Connacht's traditional minnows" and "one of the GAA's Cinderella counties", They have won the Connacht Senior Football Championship on two occasions, the first in 1927, and their second in 1994.

 Governance

 Enda Stenson became county chairman in December 2019.

 Finances

 In late-August 2022, it was reported that Leitrim GAA officials had requested funding from the Connacht Provincial Council and the GAA itself, ahead of the county's expected league and championship expeditions to play London and New York in 2023.